 The themes of the storystruggle, nationalism, fitting in, living in fearall of these are archetypal in nature and always of interest.
-My one caution here is to decide what you want this story to say.
+My one caution here is to decide what you want this story to "say."
 A conventional plot structure arranges the story events so the reader sees, through the setup, the story world in its normal state.
 Then something happens to change that normality and present a problem that the character, with difficulty, sets about trying to right.
 Before he rights his world, he experiences many complications, and something big happens to test him, and he acts.
 This action leads to the resolution of the problem, either to his satisfaction or not.

 Considering these conventions may help you determine what would add clarity of purpose to this story.
 In the conventional narrative, when things go awry initially, and the character makes some decision about how to right his world, it is that decision that creates a story question.
-If A decides he wants to prove himself as a hockey star, then the story question becomes, will A succeed and become a star?
+If A decides he wants to prove himself as a hockey star, then the story question becomes, "will A succeed and become a star?"

 Of course the question is often much subtler than this, but readers need something to wonder about.
-When you dont give them that, you have to give them something else to draw them through the story.
+If you don't give them that, you have to give them something else to draw them through the story.
 So the events you have chosen, and the ubiquitous nature of hockey in Canada, make good choices, as they tap into cultural interests.
 And you pull it off.
 The story is indeed worthwhile reading.

 You exhibit much technical proficiency, as outlined above, and use the elements of fiction to advantage except where noted.

-Youve written this story somewhat passively, and this telling would be better rewritten to make the language more active.
+You've written this story somewhat passively, and this "telling" would be better rewritten to make the language more active.
 I have noted many places where you might work on that.
 You use language skillfully and have no grammatical concerns, so if you focus on showing rather than telling, your style will be even more engaging and readable.